TL;DR

 Bottom Line

 Google had something good with Gemini CLI: an open-source terminal agent with reasonable limits and a growing community.
-Antigravity CLI is technically better (Go is faster than Node.js, the multi-agent orchestration is real) but worse in every dimension that built trust: it’s closed-source, the rate limits are punishing, and the migration timeline is aggressive.
+Antigravity CLI is technically better (Go is faster than Node.js, the multi-agent orchestration is real) but worse in every dimension that built trust: it’s closed-source, the rate limits are punishing, and the migration timeline was aggressive.

 I’ve switched back to Claude Code as my daily driver.
 The rate limit story has to change before I’d trust Antigravity CLI on a deadline.
+Whichever agent you pick, the Agent Client Protocol lets you run it in JetBrains, Zed, or Neovim through a single config file.